Ron Hines DVM PhD

 Because of the limitations of the Valium® group of drugs (the benzodiazepines), many veterinarians suggest antidepressant medications that are also known to decrease anxiety in humans but are not controlled by the DEA nor known to cause dependency.
 The oldest of these medication still on the market is amitriptyline (Elavil®).
 Elavil is not a drug that you can give on an as-needed basis.
 To obtain any positive effects, a daily dose is generally required.
 The medication is inexpensive in its generic form.
 Its daily dose is generally divided into a morning and evening portion.
 Give it about a month to show its maximum positive effect.

-A TCA more likely to be dispensed is clomipramine (Clomicalm®, Anafranil™).
+A TCA more likely to be dispensed by veterinarians is clomipramine (Clomicalm®, Anafranil™).
 Veterinarians and physicians also dispense this medication for obsessive-compulsive disorders.
 It is not suggested for dogs in which aggression is an element of their psychological issues.
-The drug is not suggested for dogs less than 6 months old nor for dogs with a history of seizures nor in dogs currently or recently receiving other mind-altering medications (eg SSRIs) .
+The drug is not suggested for dogs less than 6 months old nor for dogs with a history of seizures nor in dogs currently or recently receiving other mind-altering medications (e.g. SSRIs).

 Clomipramine (as well as amitriptyline) do have other possible side effects.
 They relax the bladder and slow the intestine (anticholinergic effects) which in some dogs can lead to difficulty passing their urine (urine retention).
 That can leading to UTIs, and/or constipation.
-These drugs have also been known to elevate pressure within the eye (glaucoma).They can interact with drugs given to combat canine dementia or Cushing’s disease (selegiline, L-deprenyl , Anipryl® ) and another drug used for pain control (tramadol ).
+These drugs have also been known to elevate pressure within the eye (glaucoma).They can interact with drugs given to combat canine dementia or Cushing’s disease, (selegiline, L-deprenyl, Anipryl®) and another drug used for pain control (e.g. tramadol).
 TCAs are also said to have the potential to alter blood glucose levels.
 They are also thought to reduce male fertility – but you ought not breed a dog with psychological issues anyway.

 Like the TCAs, SSRI drugs work best when given every day.
 Like amitriptyline and clomipramine, they are unlikely to be helpful when just given before a stressful event occurs or during one.

-Fluoxetine (Prozac®) is an SSRI marketed for dogs as Reconcile®.
-It is approved for the treatment of separation anxiety and destructive or inappropriate behaviors such as barking and house soiling in dogs.
+Fluoxetine (Prozac®) is an SSRI marketed for dogs as Reconcile® flavor tabs.
+It is FDA-approved for the treatment of separation anxiety and destructive or inappropriate behaviors such as barking and house soiling in dogs.
 Just like Clomicalm®, the manufacturer also mentions that the drug is most likely to help if non-drug behavior modification techniques are used as well.
 It is not approved for use in dogs weighing less than 8.8 lbs (4 Kg) or dogs with a history of seizures.
 The drug can take up to eight weeks to exert its full effects.
 You can read the abstract of an article on Reconcile® that is basically a promotional brochure from the company that manufactures it here.
-The full article is protected by a paywall.
-If you let me know I’ll lend you my copy.

 Another SSRI, sertraline (Zoloft®) has occasionally been dispensed for fearful dogs.
 It is more frequently dispensed for obsessive-compulsive behaviors like compulsive licking or continuous barking while the dog owner is away. (read here)